kznhq/murakkab-implementation/README.md

 4. define some profiles, resources, SLOs then use workflow_optimizer.WorkflowOptimizer(profiles: dict, resources: dict) and WorkflowOptimizer.optimize(logical DAG, SLOs)
     - examples in example.py but basically a bunch of dicts defining profiles of the executors, the resources, and the SLOs
     - optimize() will select one of the candidates to use for actual execution
-    - TODO: currently just does greedy approach of using first candidate listed, need to flesh it out to actually optimize
 5. dispatcher.execute(DAG from optimize() step, initial inputs: JSON) then answer is printed
     - currently simulates tool calls
-    - TODO: make it actually run tools

 ## To run:
 example.py goes through an example of how to setup workflow, initial inputs, etc.